BabakShah/developerportal/pages/platforms/v2_2/unity/analyze-video.md

 You can now set the emotions and expressions you are interested in (the more you select the worse performance will be, so only select the ones you need):
 <img src="{{ "/images/unity/SetEmotions.png" | prepend: site.baseurl }}" style="height: 100%; width: 100%">

+### Add input script to scene

+#### Using VideoInput
+Affectiva's <code>VideoInput</code> script is meant more as an example or for testing than for use in an actual game.
+Android doesn't support the MovieTexture that this script relies on and thus it cannot be used in Android.
+After adding it to a scene you can set a default video and a sample rate.
+The sample rate defines how many times per second to pass the video frames to Affectiva for processing metrics.
+As an example, if the video is 60 frames per second (YouTube's currently supported frame rate) and you have the sample rate set to 20, then 20 of the 60 frames per second will be processed.
+If the video has no camera cuts, and one consistent face, than a sample rate as low as 5 should be sufficient.

+Another common use of the asset is to process previously captured video files.
+The <code>VideoFileInput</code> helps streamline this effort by decoding and processing frames from a video file.
+During processing, the <code>VideoFileInput</code> decodes and processes frames as fast as possible and actual processing times will depend on CPU speed.
+Please see [this list](http://docs.unity3d.com/Manual/class-MovieTexture.html) of accepted file types and recommended video codecs that are compatible with the detector.

 ### Configuring a Detector

 The Affdex classifier data files are used in frame analysis processing.
 These files are supplied as part of the asset.
 The location of the data files on the physical storage must remain as: